tgvashworth/fetch-engine/README.md

 Taken from #1.

-There'd be two main constructors that come with `fetch-engine`: `FetchEngine` and `FetchPreset`.
+There'd be two main constructors that come with `fetch-engine`: `FetchEngine` and `FetchGroup`.
 What they'd do is documented below:

 ### `FetchEngine`